openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

         :width: 49%
         :group: gwb-module

 Each name in the list corresponds to one **GWB** module, presented separately in the following sections.
-By selecting a name, the panels relative to the function will be displayed.
+By selecting a name, the panes relative to the function will be displayed.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/landing.png
     :title: Presentation of the structure